 If you are a Student Union sabbatical officer who previously completed your course in the period before your current visa you are eligible to apply if your last grant of leave was as an SU officer and your Student visa is still valid.

 You can only apply under the Graduate route once but you can switch back into the Student route if you want to pursue another course in the UK.

 If you will not complete your course on time because you have been given additional time to resubmit work or you need to resit exams, it is your responsibility to check with your academic department when your final results can be expected.
 To be eligible for the graduate route visa, you must have been awarded your degree before your student visa expires.
 If your final results are expected less than 30 days before your visa expiry date or after your visa expiry date, please contact us for advice on your situation.

 For a course of 12 months or less you must have studied the whole of your course in the UK with a Tier 4 or Student visa.
 If your course is longer than 12 months you must have studied in the UK for at least 12 months with a Tier 4 or Student visa.

 Course started in Autumn 2021 of 12 months' duration or less

-If you are permitted by your academic School to study remotely for semester 1, your eliibility for the graduate route will not be affected.
-Please note that while the UKVI permits remote study from outside the UK until 6 April 2022, no decision has been made by Schools to continue to allow remote study from outside the UK beyond semester 1.
+If you were permitted by your academic School to study remotely for semester 1, your eligibility for the graduate route will not be affected.

 Final Year students studying a course longer than 12 months